Overview of facts

 The ARQ reassessed the taxpayer (“Boeckh”) for its 2007 to 2015 taxation years, on the basis that net gains realized in those years were income account gains rather than capital gains.
 Boeckh was a closely-held investment company whose portfolio (of over $100 million for many of the years) was focused on junior Canadian public companies in the resource and high tech sectors.
 The Court of Quebec had found that an election which Boeckh had made pursuant to TA s.
 250.1 (equivalent to ITA s.
 39(4)) was ineffective by virtue of the exclusion under TA s.
 250.3(a) (equivalent to ITA s.
 39(5)(a)) for a "trader or dealer in securities".

-In rejecting a submission of Boeckh that the interpretation of “trader or dealer” in Vancouver Metal Arts should not be adopted for purposes of s.
-250.3(a), the Court of Appeal stated (at paras.
+After summarizing the facts (as set out at the bottom of this summary and in rejecting a submission of Boeckh that the interpretation of “trader or dealer” in Vancouver Art Metal should not be adopted for purposes of s.
+250.3(a), Mainville JCA stated (at paras.
 46, 48, TaxInterpretations translation):

 In sum, the words "a trader or dealer in securities" in TA section 250.3 must be interpreted to mean, at a minimum, a person whose profession or business is the purchase and sale of securities.
 This interpretation is compatible with the ordinary meaning that it is appropriate to accord to the words employed in the text of the provision, as well as being coherent with the object of the TA and the intention of the legislature, which clearly wished to favour a harmonization in this regard between the Quebec and federal tax regimes.
 An interpretation of TA section 250.3 that differed from that of its federal equivalent in ITA subsection 39(5) would derogate from this legislative objective. …